Newburyport prepares for new school year

 Hodsdon emphasized that the Cape Ann League intends to “be consistent” with protocols in each of its school districts so there is no confusion.

 The School Committee meets again Tuesday at 6:30 p.m.
-To view the full 3½-hour meeting, go to www.youtube.com/user/PortMediaNewburyport.
+To watch the full 3½-hour meeting, go to www.youtube.com/user/PortMediaNewburyport.

 Commented